Hinduism in North Macedonia: Hare Krishna in North Macedonia

-Sathya Sai Baba Organisation in Macedonia
+Sathya Sai Baba Organisation in North Macedonia

-The Sathya Sai Baba Organisation is a legally registered and recognized as a religious minority in Macedonia.
-The Macedonian Sathya Sai movement, much like the Hare Krishna devotees, has its roots at the end of the 1980s.
+The Sathya Sai Baba Organisation is a legally registered and recognized as a religious minority in North Macedonia.
+The Sathya Sai movement, much like the Hare Krishna devotees, has its roots at the end of the 1980s.
 At that time a group in Skopje was formed spontaneously.
 Now the Sathya Sai Organization has three centres in Skopje.
 There is a smaller group in Štip, and a sizable number of sympathizers in the rest of the country.